robwco/workshop-marketing/leads.md

 <h3 class="text-center text-grey-dark leading-normal">Limited-time sale happening now...</h3>

-<h1 class="leading-tight font-medium text-3xl pt-2">Get 1000+ high-value design projects sent to you each year + a very special bonus...</h1>
+<h1 class="leading-tight font-medium text-3xl pt-2">Fill the gaps in your freelancing with just a few minutes of outreach everyday</h1>

 Most design/dev firms know that if you just get more clients on the phone you sell more projects.